Feb 23, 2017|

 The starting point for any visit to Peninsula Valdes Argentina starts in the city of Puerto Madryn.
 The Trelew airport services Puerto Madryn and is a short 2-hour flight from Buenos Aires.
-Upon take off, I watched as the fertile greens of the Pampas gave way to the brown arid scrub of Patagonia.
+Upon takeoff, I watched as the lush greens of the Pampas gave way to the arid brown scrub of Patagonia.
 And as we neared Peninsula Valdes, I was shocked to see the size of the peninsula as it juts out into the Southern Atlantic.
-Surrounded by pristine waters and the promise of mega-fauna my squinting eyes scanned the waters with unrealistic optimism for the dark shadows that might indicate the presence of a southern right whale.
+Surrounded by pristine waters and the promise of mega-fauna, my squinting eyes scanned the waters with unrealistic optimism for the dark shadows that might indicate the presence of a southern right whale.

 I waltzed through the small regional airport of Trelew with minimal fuss and traveled by ”Combi” Mini-bus to Puerto Madryn about 50 minutes north.
 Now a UNESCO World Heritage Site, the town of Puerto Madryn sits on the westernmost reaches of Golfo Nuevo with a beach that stretches north toward Peninsula Valdes.
 Very much aware of its assets, Puerto Madryn is heavily geared toward tourism with quality hotels in all categories and a variety of bars and restaurants that line the waterfront.

 A mecca for wildlife with elephant seals, sea lions, penguins, dolphins, and seabirds all migrating to the region at different times of the year one can explore many highlights no matter when they visit.
 For those visiting the area between late February and the end of April, you can observe orcas at the North Eastern end of Peninsula Valdes.